The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 For example, if you see customers who purchase more frequently are also more likely to purchase higher-priced items initially, you may want to focus your marketing efforts and site on acquiring those types of customers.

 Alternatively, you're likely to see correlations between discounts and purchase frequency.
-However, those who make their first purchase with a discount code might have a very low purchase frequency.
+However, those who make their first purchase with a discount code might have a very low purchase frequency - no loyalty - bargain hunters.

 If you can shorted the distance between first purchase, second, third, etc your LTV for a time frame will also increase.

 3.Inform Product Development: Additionally, purchase frequency can inform your decisions around product development.
-For example, imagine you're selling skincare products and you have multiple categories.
-If customers who purchase one particular category, such as 'anti-wrinkle moisturiser' repurchase more frequently than those who buy a anti-blemish moisturiser' then you can start to consider how you might support 'anti-wrinkle' category to help improve the bottom line.
+Imagine you're selling skincare products and you have multiple categories.
+If customers who purchase one particular category, such as 'anti-wrinkle moisturiser' repurchase more frequently than those who buy a anti-blemish moisturiser' then you can start to consider how you might support 'anti-wrinkle' category with additional products to help improve the bottom line.

 - Worth noting that purchase frequency is only one of many indications when it comes to informing product development.